In This Article

 - Clear access to mechanical spaces.
 Ensure the cellar, boiler room, and all mechanical spaces are accessible and clear of stored materials that would block pipe inspection.

 - Hire early.
-Licensed master plumbers with LL152 experience have heavy booking in the months before community district deadlines.
-Engage your LMP at least 90 days before your deadline.
+Licensed master plumbers with LL152 experience have heavy booking before district filing windows.
+Engage your LMP well before the current deadline.

 - Document everything.
 Photograph all areas inspected (before and after), retain the LMP's field notes, and keep all DOB filing confirmations permanently in your building records.